 10-13 February 2017

 The MyState Australian Wooden Boat Festival took on a Dutch theme in 2017 with beautiful examples of Dutch wooden boats on display and a team of student boat-builders from the Netherlands using Tasmanian timbers to construct a traditional Dutch sailing dinghy.

 The Historical Society of the Municipality of Sorell’s journal Pitt Water Chronicles Vol 2 was launched by Rebecca White MP at the Dunalley Hall.
 PWC2 includes an article on Tasman’s 1642 voyage and features a Haughton Forrest painting of the ships Heemskirk and Zeehan on the cover.

 Later in 2017

 20 November 2017 Dunalley Primary School prep to grade 6 students visited the Tasman monument on the shore of the Bangor property.

-1 December 2017 Sorell School students visit the Tasman monument on the shore of the Bangor property.
+1 December 2017 Sorell School students visited the Tasman monument on the shore of the Bangor property.

 3 December 2017 a Dutch themed Tasman 375 celebration at Bangor Wine and Oyster Shed, Dunalley.
 A public event with live music, Dutch food and Bangor wine.
 Curtailed somewhat by wet and stormy weather but enjoyed by all nevertheless.